Pathway to Computing Graduate Certificate Program FAQs

 How soon can I enter the Master of Science in Computer Science (MSCS) program after I complete the pathway program?

 Upon successful competition of the certificate program, you may enroll in the MSCS program in the following entry term.
 For example, if you complete the pathway program in Fall 2022, you may enter the MSCS program in Spring 2023.

-USF CSE has received $7500 from the MSCS Pathways to Computing Consortium to award one student enrolled in the Pathway to Computing Graduate Certificate program.
+USF CSE has received funds from the MSCS Pathways to Computing Consortium to award students enrolled in the Pathway to Computing Graduate Certificate program.
 You must first apply to the Pathway Certificate program to be considered for the scholarship.
 Preference for students from under-represented populations in computing including women or non-binary, Black/African American, Hispanic or Latinx, Pacific Islander or Alaskan Native and Native Americans, or students who have high financial need per the student’s FAFSA or other means.

 The Pathway to Computing graduate certificate program only guarantees admission into the MSCS program.
 For the other programs in the department, this graduate certificate may offer you a higher chance of getting in, but it is not guaranteed.

 If I am graduating with my bachelor’s degree this semester, can I apply for the program that starts next semester?